memoatwit/UniversalPerturbation/README.md

 pip freeze > requirements.txt
 ```

-You can test the installation with the included sample image by running:
+You can test the installation with the included sample image by running the following:
 > python /Users/memo/Downloads/UniversalPerturbation-testing/main.py

 This will generate and compare the proposed Universal attack to our and CleverHans' FGSM implementation.